servicetitan/lazy-proxy-serviceprovider/README.md

-# Lazy Dependency Injection for Microsoft.Extensions.DependencyInjection.ServiceProvider
+# Lazy Dependency Injection for Microsoft's DI ServiceProvider

 A [LazyProxy](https://github.com/servicetitan/lazy-proxy) can be used for IoC containers to improve performance by changing the resolve behavior.